mattstratton/conducky/reference/issues/issue-416.md

 ### Implementation Plan (Checklist)

 #### Backend: RBAC behavior
-- [ ] Update `backend/src/services/unified-rbac.service.ts`:
+- [x] Update `backend/src/services/unified-rbac.service.ts`:
-  - [ ] Remove org-admin implicit inheritance from `hasEventRole` (or gate it behind an env flag defaulting to disabled, e.g., `RBAC_ORG_INHERITS_EVENT=false`).
+  - [x] Remove org-admin implicit inheritance from `hasEventRole` (or gate it behind an env flag defaulting to disabled, e.g., `RBAC_ORG_INHERITS_EVENT=false`).
   - [ ] Ensure performance remains acceptable using cached roles; preserve system admin logic and direct event role checks.
   - [ ] Unit tests for `hasEventRole` covering: direct event role; system admin; org admin without explicit event role (should be denied); error paths.

 #### Backend: Event creation path
-- [ ] Modify `backend/src/controllers/organization.controller.ts#createEvent`:
+- [x] Modify `backend/src/controllers/organization.controller.ts#createEvent`:
-  - [ ] After creating the event, fetch all current Org Admins for the `organizationId` from unified roles.
+  - [x] After creating the event, fetch all current Org Admins for the `organizationId` from unified roles.
-  - [ ] Grant `event_admin` on the newly created event to each Org Admin (including the creator if applicable), using `unifiedRBAC.grantRole(...)`.
+  - [x] Grant `event_admin` on the newly created event to each Org Admin (including the creator if applicable), using `unifiedRBAC.grantRole(...)`.
-  - [ ] Audit log each granted role association with a clear action (e.g., `grant_event_admin_on_event_creation`).
+  - [x] Audit log each granted role association with a clear action (e.g., `grant_event_admin_on_event_creation`).
-  - [ ] Integration test: When an Org Admin creates an event, all Org Admins for that organization become `event_admin` for the event.
+  - [x] Integration test: When an Org Admin creates an event, all Org Admins for that organization become `event_admin` for the event.

 #### Data migration / Backfill
-- [ ] Add a one-time script `backend/scripts/assign-org-admins-to-events.ts`:
+- [x] Add a one-time script `backend/scripts/assign-org-admins-to-events.js`:
-  - [ ] For each organization → for each event → enumerate current org admins and grant `event_admin` if missing.
+  - [x] For each organization → for each event → enumerate current org admins and grant `event_admin` if missing.
-  - [ ] Idempotent and safe to re-run.
+  - [x] Idempotent and safe to re-run.
   - [ ] Writes audit logs for assignments; outputs a summary.
-  - [ ] Provide npm script to run inside Docker: `docker compose exec backend npm run backfill:org-admins-to-event-admins`.
+  - [x] Provide npm script to run inside Docker: `docker compose exec backend npm run backfill:org-admins-to-event-admins`.
   - [ ] Document how and when to run it (dev/staging/prod).

 #### Seeds and fixtures